 If you had no health coverage

-If you weren’t enrolled in qualifying health coverage for all or part of 2016, you must either claim a health coverage exemption or pay a fee with your federal income tax return.
+If you weren’t enrolled in qualifying health coverage for all or part of 2017, you may have to pay a fee with your federal income tax return.

 FYI: Uncovered for less than 3 months?

 If you didn’t have health coverage for only 1 or 2 consecutive months of the year, you may not have to pay the fee.
 Learn more about this exemption.